dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 ### **19.**

-The percentage of households with air conditioners rose from 45% in 2005 to 78% in 2020. air conditioners ownership of households    rose from 45% in 2005 to 78% in 2020.
+The percentage of households with air conditioners rose from 45% in 2005 to 78% in 2020.
+Air conditioners ownership of households  rose from 45% in 2005 to 78% in 2020.
 ### **20.**

 Online shopping participation increased from 10% in 2000 to 65% in 2020.